fIux-dev/froyo/README.md

 * Download works in a series
 * Download all bookmarks in your account (public and private)
 * Download all works and (public) bookmarks from another user
+* Download works in any arbitrary AO3 search result, collection or tag
 * Supports multi-threaded requests and retrying after being rate limited